cardmeister/cardmeister.github.io/README.md

 Version 1 did de-compression and lazy loaded all 12 court images.

 Since gzip is a similar compression (over the whole file)
-there is only a gain on really slow 3G connections (download takes 5 instead of 6 seconds)
+there is only a gain on really-really slow 3G connections (download takes 5 instead of 6 seconds)

 <hr>